Do I Have Imposter Syndrome Or Am I Just A Working Class Woman?

 Advertisement

-Ultimately, I (and many others, I have no doubt) am no longer sure my imposter syndrome is or ever was real.
-Technically I suppose I was an outsider in my first job but I was not deceiving anyone.
-I had a right to be there.
-The problem was not me, it was the fact that I was the only person from a low-income background on my team.
-The modern world of work is still disproportionately designed to suit men, too.
-We are still trying to get pay parity, truly flexible hours and end maternity discrimination.
-This is why women struggle to shape work around pregnancy, childcare and menstruation.
-It’s also why some disabled people struggle with traditional work styles and why working class people sometimes feel they shouldn’t be there at all.
-Of course, racial biases play out in the workplace too.

-We can’t ignore the fact that social mobility has stagnated in Britain.
-It’s to be expected that working class women will experience what feels like imposter syndrome throughout their working lives if they do move into a new social or economic class.
+We can’t ignore the fact that social mobility has stagnated.
+It’s to be expected that working-class women will experience what feels like imposter syndrome throughout their working lives if they do move into a new social or economic class.

 Perhaps it is time to stop telling women that they have imposter syndrome.
 Could we not better direct our energies into encouraging workplaces and corporations to address the inequalities that occur on their watch?